r0busta/CarND-Traffic-Sign-Classifier-Project/Writeup.md

 ![Random image from the Web][image12]
 ![Hidden layer activation for the random image][image13]

-Comparing visualizations, I can assume that the first hiiden layer of trained neural network gets activated by edges on the image or changes in the contrast.
+Comparing visualizations, I can assume that the first hidden layer of the trained neural network gets activated by edges on the image or changes in the contrast.